 If you are suffering from a bacterial infection, your doctor would have prescribed Ciprofloxacin.
 Know its uses, dosage, and side effects now.

-Ciprofloxacin is an antibiotic that belongs to the Fluoroquinolone group, which is used to treat various bacterial infections affecting many parts of the body.
+Ciprofloxacin is an antibiotic that belongs to the Fluoroquinolone group, used to treat various bacterial infections affecting many parts of the body.
 It treats infection by preventing bacteria from replicating and growing.
-It is prescribed for uncomplicated urinary tract infection (UTI).
-It is also used for infections of the bone, abdomen, skin, and prostate.
+It is prescribed for uncomplicated urinary tract infections (UTI).
+It is also used for bone, abdomen, skin, and prostate infections.

 Ciprofloxacin is available in infusion solution, oral suspension, tablet, extended-release tablet, eye drops, and ear drops.

 It is used in treating the following infections: